-- Intrusion Analysis - the security technicians will determine if, in fact, data of a sensitive nature could have been disclosed or stolen
+- Intrusion Analysis: Security technicians will determine if, in fact, data of a sensitive nature could have been disclosed or stolen

-The IT Security Services team within the IS&T department should be immediately notified if a threat to sensitive data is suspected.
+IS&T's IT Security Services team should be immediately notified if a threat to sensitive data is suspected.
 Report the security incident to firstname.lastname@example.org.

-Please note that handling such incidents can be time-consuming and sometimes costly.
-If you have any questions about what might be occuring on a system and whether the occurance warrants a notice to the security team, don't hesitate to first contact the IS&T Help Desk.
+Note: Handling such incidents can sometimes be time consuming and/or costly.
+If you have any questions about what might be occuring on a system and whether the occurance warrants a notice to the Security team, contact the IS&T Help Desk.

 Learn more about Information Protection at MIT.